intelligent-li/meteor-quickstart/README.md

 then, create the heroku app using the meteorite builpack, I'm using the name `intelligent-li-quickstart`, you'll want to choose something different:

     $ heroku create intelligent-li-quickstart --buildpack https://github.com/oortcloud/heroku-buildpack-meteorite.git

+We'll need web socket support in Heroku, and at the time of writing this was experimental so you need to enable in your app manually.
+This won't be needed once web socket support is released.

+    $ heroku labs:enable websockets -a intelligent-li-quickstart

 We need to setup the intelligent.li certificates.
 The way Heroku deals with private data is to use environment variables, so we need to add our certificate, key and the intelligent.li ca certificate as Heroku configuration items.
 This is a little messy so bear with me.

 cat you certificate pem file: